cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Network_Virtualization/Lightweight_Network_Virtualization_Overview/_index.md

 #### Head End Replication

-<span id="src-8362706_indexterm-0B89AAD455BF9ED29380AC55285C3D28">The
-Broadcom switch with the Tomahawk, Trident II+, and Trident II ASIC and the Mellanox switch with the Spectrum ASIC are capable of
+The Broadcom switch with the Tomahawk, Trident II+, and Trident II ASIC and the Mellanox switch with the Spectrum ASIC are capable of head end replication (HER), which is the ability to generate all the BUM traffic in hardware.
-</span><span id="src-8362706_indexterm-BE7A9F7D2124E00BBAE61617F08FECC8">head
-</span><span id="src-8362706_indexterm-0ED6C5BBC6422342B4AA58D015175CDE">end
-</span>replication (HER), which is the ability to generate all the BUM
-traffic in hardware.
 The most scalable solution available with LNV is to have each VTEP (top of rack switch) generate all of its own BUM traffic instead of relying on an external service node.
 HER is enabled by default in Cumulus Linux.